9ae/ace/notes/editing/1story.md

 Write down scenes (they can be more than 9) into scene cards

 Figure out which scenes:
 - more than 3/4 written (you need dialog and description edits)
 - more than 1/2 written (will involve a scene edit)
 - needs an entire re-write

+#### Fight scenes

+Think of them as dialog

+@vio and @zaki ones are to enhance their physical attraction to eachother by constantly getting into danger together

 # Ideas